VHAINNOVATIONS/RAPTOR/README.md

 -----------------------
 EWDJS and FEDERATOR resides within the /opt/ewdjs folder

-To manually start it you can use this command:
+To manually start it you can use this command (which executes /opt/ewdjs/startEverything.sh):
 ```
 cd /opt/ewdjs
-./startEverything.sh
+npm run start
 ```
-To stop it use this:
+To stop it use this (evoking /opt/ewdjs/killEverything.sh):
 ```
 cd /opt/ewdjs
-./killEverything.sh
+npm run stop
 ```

 Important EWD Links on RAPTOR Development VM